top of page

 Charles Ogunbode_2.jpg

-I am an Assistant Professor in Applied Psychology at the University of Nottingham, where I study how people perceive, emotionally respond to, and act on environmental change.
+I am an Assistant Professor in Applied Psychology at the University of Nottingham, where I lead internationally recognised research on the psychological dimensions of climate change.

-• How do people interpret experiences of environmental risk?
+• How do experiences of environmental risk shape emotions, behaviour, mental health, and wellbeing?

 Before joining Nottingham, I completed my PhD at the University of St Andrews and held academic positions at the University of Bergen (Norway) and De Montfort University (UK).
-I also serve as an Associate Editor for Global Environmental Psychology, and Personality and Individual Differences, and a Section Editor for Plos Mental Health.
+I also serve as an Associate Editor for Global Environmental Psychology and a Section Editor for Plos Mental Health.

 bottom of page